 Regnery, former publisher of The American Spectator and former president of Regnery Publishing, is the managing director of the Paul Revere Project.

-Alfred Regnery is Chairman of the Law Enforcement Action Network.
-He previously served in the Department of Justice.
+Mr. Regnery is Chairman of the Law Enforcement Legal Defense Fund and Chairman of the Intercollegiate Studies Institute.
+He served in the US Justice Department during the Reagan years.